etleap/terraform-provider-etleap/docs/resources/connection_kafka.md

 ### Optional

 - `auth_mechanism` (String) Kafka SASL authentication mechanism. must be one of ["SASL_SSL", "SASL_SCRAM_256", "SASL_SCRAM_512"]; Default: "SASL_SSL"
-- `deletion_of_export_products` (Boolean) Required for REDSHIFT and SNOWFLAKE connections in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
+- `deletion_of_export_products` (Boolean) Applicable for REDSHIFT and SNOWFLAKE connections only in the case when there are pipelines that use this connection as a destination, and these pipelines have been migrated to use a different destination.
 Specifies whether any tables created by these pipelines in this destination should be deleted.
+Defaults to `false`.
+Default: false
 - `schema_registry_password` (String)
 - `schema_registry_server` (String) The Schema Registry server: host:port
 - `schema_registry_user` (String)